 Here are some reasons why shiplap is more expensive than drywall:

-• Material cost: Shiplap is typically made of higher quality wood than drywall, such as cedar or pine, which can be more costly than the gypsum used in drywall.
+- Material cost: Shiplap is typically made of higher quality wood than drywall, such as cedar or pine, which can be more costly than the gypsum used in drywall.

-• Installation cost: Shiplap requires more labor-intensive installation than drywall.
+- Installation cost: Shiplap requires more labor-intensive installation than drywall.
 It must be carefully cut, fitted, and secured to ensure a seamless and sturdy finish.
 This additional labor increases the overall cost of installation.

-• Durability: Shiplap is more durable than drywall and can withstand wear and tear much better.
+- Durability: Shiplap is more durable than drywall and can withstand wear and tear much better.
 It is also more resistant to moisture, mold, and mildew, making it ideal for use in areas with high humidity or moisture, like bathrooms or kitchens.

-• Availability: Shiplap is not as widely available as drywall, and it may need to be specially ordered or custom-made, which can drive up the price.
+- Availability: Shiplap is not as widely available as drywall, and it may need to be specially ordered or custom-made, which can drive up the price.

 Nowadays, shiplap is the ultimate go-to choice of most homeowners, interior decorators, and construction experts.
 Many people consider shiplap application to be modern for beautiful wood siding.
 Besides its aesthetically pleasing features, shiplap is widely known for its multiple benefits.

 Additionally, the shiplap installation comes with a little mess compared to the drywall installation.
 Drywall can be categorized as a messy construction task involving multiple sanding, taping, and mudding stages.
-More tools are applied as come to shiplap, which requires just the simple pasting of the panels.
+More tools are applied to shiplap, which requires just the simple pasting of the panels.

-The cost of shiplap also depends on the type of material used for the shiplap process.
-Material such as pine, cedar, and oak is readily available.
-Because of their convenience and prevalence, the cost is reduced by a significant amount if one of these materials is used.
-The wood’s quality reflects softness, giving a fresh look to the wall once the paneling is completed.
+The cost of shiplap also depends on the type of material used for the process.
+Woods such as pine, cedar, and oak are readily available.
+Because of their convenience and prevalence, the cost is reduced significantly if one of these materials is used.
+The wood’s quality reflects softness, giving the wall a fresh look once the paneling is completed.

 However, this is not the only factor to consider when renovating a house, as ship lapping offers other advantages and resourcefulness.
 The comparison revolves around labor costs and the budget to paint and finish both processes.
 Drywall is cheaper if the price of labor is completely removed from the impossible picture.
 Sanding, painting, priming, and ending the drywall requires professional handling and experts on the job for more than one day, increasing the cost.